India will not spare any effort to bring home its citizens from Ukraine: PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Wednesday said India could evacuate its citizens stranded in war-hit Ukraine because of its rising power.
+Prime Minister Narendra Modi on Wednesday said India has been able to evacuate its citizens from war-hit Ukraine because of its rising power and assured the country that his government will leave no stone unturned for the safe return all Indians stranded there.

-Addressing an election rally in Uttar Pradesh's Sonbhadra district, Modi said his government would not spare any effort to bring home Indians safely from Ukraine.

-Hitting out at rivals, the prime minister said those who questioned the valour of armed forces and 'Make in India' initiatives cannot make the country strong.

-Sonbhadra district will go to the polls in the last phase on March 7.

-Asserting that the country has made it a priority to rescue all Indians stuck in Ukraine, Modi said, ''It is due to India's rising strength that we are are able to bring back stranded Indians from Ukraine.
-Operation Ganga has been launched and I have sent four ministers to oversee the evacuation.'' ''Our army and air force have also been deployed to rescue the Indians in distress faster.
-Today I also assure the people of the country that the Government of India will leave no stone unturned for the safe return of its citizens.''
-He said that it has become essential that India becomes self-reliant. ''The dynasts question our vaccine, they question our armed forces and make fun of 'Make in India'.
+Addressing election rallies in Uttar Pradesh's Sonbhadra and Ghazipur districts, Modi spoke of the government's rescue efforts in the wake of the Russian military offensive against Ukraine and also underlined the need for India to become self-reliant.

+''The dynasts question our vaccine, they question our armed forces and make fun of 'Make in India'.
 Such people have shamed the country and its people.
 They can't make India strong,'' he said.

+Asserting that the country has made it a priority to rescue all Indians stuck in Ukraine, Modi said, ''It is due to India's rising strength that we are able to bring back stranded Indians from Ukraine.
+Operation Ganga has been launched and I have sent four ministers to oversee the evacuation. ''Our army and air force have also been deployed to rescue Indians in distress faster.
+Today I also assure the people of the country that the Government of India will leave no stone unturned for the safe return of its citizens.''
+Modi also targeted his rivals, accusing them of ignoring the problems of the poor when in power.

+Sonbhadra and Ghazipur will go to the polls in the last phase on March 7.

-The prime minister said that the world is surprised by the speed of the COVID-19 vaccination in the country.
-Targeting opposition parties, Modi said the previous governments of ''dynasts'' exploited the natural resources of the region but never did anything for its development.
+Modi said the previous governments of ''dynasts'' exploited the natural resources of the Sonbhadra region but never did anything for its development.

 He told the gathering that if the ''corrupt'' become strong, they would again indulge in the loot of money sent by the Centre for the welfare of the poor.